Cracking or popping sounds that result from joint manipulation are mostly considered harmless.

 - Physical therapy.
 Physical therapy provides targeted exercises that help maintain the ability to perform everyday tasks such as walking, bathing, and dressing.
 Although rest is an important part of the healing process, it is important to keep up with moderate levels of activity to strengthen the muscles surrounding the damaged joint.
 Stronger muscles provide greater stability for the joint, which in turn helps reduce stress on the joint.

-- Regenerative medicine.
+- Regenerative Medicine.
 Osteoarthritis is associated with the degeneration of the cartilage.
-Regenerative medicine can potentially reverse the cartilage degeneration, leading the patient back to full health.
-Treatments such as Stem Cell Therapy and Platelet-Rich Plasma (PRP) Therapy may be good options for healing damaged tissue.
+Regenerative Medicine can potentially reverse the cartilage degeneration, leading the patient back to full health.
+Treatments such as Mesenchymal Stem Cell Therapy and Platelet Rich Plasma (PRP) Therapy may be good options for healing damaged tissue.